gurka/pmp/README.md

   **Status**: not started

 Server capable of handling multiple connections in parallel, but only one Mandelbrot computation at a time.

 Custom binary network protocol, see [src/protocol.h](src/protocol.h).

+Both client and server have been tested on both Linux and Windows.

 ### Build and run

+Requires C++14-capable compiler and make or CMake.

-Only tested on Linux 4.9.0 and 5.0.1 with gcc 6.3.0.
-Requires C++14-capable compiler.
+Tested on Linux 4.9.0 with gcc 6.3.0 and on Windows 10 with Visual Studio 2017.

 ```
-1. Clone the repository with --recursive so that the asio submodule is cloned as well:
+1. Clone the repository with --recursive so that the asio submodule is cloned as well and enter it:

   $ git clone --recursive https://github.com/gurka/pmp.git
+  $ cd pmp

   If you already cloned the repo without --recursive you can enter the repo and run:

   $ git submodule update --init --recursive

-2. Enter repo and run make
+2. Build using make or CMake:

+  make:

+  $ make

+  CMake:

+  $ mkdir build
+  $ cd build
+  $ cmake ../src
-  $ cd pmp && make
+  $ make

   This will build the default target (asio backend).

-3. Enter asio build output directory and run the programs:
+3. Enter build output directory and run the programs:

+  For make build:

   $ cd bin/asio

+  For cmake build:

+  $ cd bin

   Example test run: